breatheco-de/content/src/content/lesson/building-apis-with-python-flask.md

 By now you should know already what a REST api is, if you don't I recomend you [read about it here](http://content.breatheco.de/lesson/understanding-rest-apis).

-But, just as a very brief summary, when you are building an API in a RESTful way you have to build your URL's endpoints separaret by `resources`, a resource is something you want to manage, e.g: Student, User, Car, etc. A resource is somehing similar to a database table but we call them "resources" because of a few exceptions.
+As a very brief summary, building an API in a RESTful way means that you have to build your URL endpoints grouped by **"resources"**, a resource is something you want to manage, e.g: Student, User, Car, etc. A resource is something similar to a database table but we call them "resources" because of a few exceptions.

-Here is an example of RESTful API endpoints:
+Here is an example of RESTful API endpoints to manage **Students**:

 | Method | URL | Description |
 | ------ | --- | ----------- |